 Camden County NJ Eluding a Police Officer Lawyer

-Defense Attorney with Offices in Haddonfield, New Jersey
+Defense Attorney with Offices in Collingswood, New Jersey

 Eluding a police officer charges do not always arise the way people think with a squad of police cars chasing down a vehicle at high speeds.
 Many times, a person eludes the police by accident if they do not realize the sirens have gone off or they do not stop based on fear or confusion.
 However, even though it might seem like an innocent mistake, the penalties for this crime, including time in prison, are quite heavy.
 If you have been charged with eluding a police officer, you will need a talented and experienced criminal defense attorney to help you get the most desirable outcome in your case.

 The criminal defense team at the Law Offices of Leonard Biddison have had tremendous success handling countless traffic violations such as speeding, driving with a suspended license, and reckless driving for years in Camden County including Barrington, Pennsauken, Cherry Hill, and Winslow Township.
 We understand the details of this area of the law and will work to get your eluding a police officer charge downgraded or dismissed altogether.
 If you have been given a speeding ticket, having an attorney who knows how to get the best result in your case is imperative.
 Call the Law Offices of Leonard Biddison at 877-450-8301 anytime for a free initial consultation.

 The law for eluding a police officer is explained under N.J.S.A.
 2C:29-2 which provides: